opnfv/yardstick/docs/testing/user/userguide/03-architecture.rst

         with support for different installers.

 *docs/* - All documentation is stored here, such as configuration guides,
-          user guides and Yardstick descriptions.
+          user guides and Yardstick test case descriptions.

 *etc/* - Used for test cases requiring specific POD configurations.

 *samples/* - test case samples are stored here, most of all scenario and
-             feature's samples are shown in this directory.
+             feature samples are shown in this directory.

-*tests/* - Here both Yardstick internal tests (*functional/* and *unit/*) as
-           well as the test cases run to verify the NFVI (*opnfv/*) are stored.
+*tests/* - The test cases run to verify the NFVI (*opnfv/*) are stored here.
-           Also configurations of what to run daily and weekly at the different PODs is located here.
+           The configurations of what to run daily and weekly at the different PODs are also located here.

-*tools/* - Currently contains tools to build image for VMs which are deployed
+*tools/* - Contains tools to build image for VMs which are deployed by Heat.
-           by Heat.
-Currently contains how to build the yardstick-trusty-server image with the different tools that are needed from within the image.
+           Currently contains how to build the yardstick-image with the different tools that are needed from within the image.

 *plugin/* - Plug-in configuration files are stored here.

-*yardstick/* - Contains the internals of Yardstick: Runners, Scenario, Contexts,
+*yardstick/* - Contains the internals of Yardstick: :term:`Runners <runner>`,
+               :term:`Scenarios <scenario>`, :term:`Contexts <context>`, CLI
-               CLI parsing, keys, plotting tools, dispatcher, plugin install/remove scripts and so on.
+               parsing, keys, plotting tools, dispatcher, plugin
+               install/remove scripts and so on.

+*yardstick/tests* - The Yardstick internal tests (*functional/* and *unit/*)
+                    are stored here.